dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 Emoji as a Service - EmotiNg.me: realtime voting app

-> _"Building real-time apps is now easy."_
+> _"Building realtime apps is now easy."_

-Real-time response behavior is becoming an expectation of users.
-For example, Dropbox and Slack have real-time syncing across mobile (native) and web apps.
+realtime response behavior is becoming an expectation of users.
+For example, Dropbox and Slack have realtime syncing across mobile (native) and web apps.

-Traditionally, building real-time apps has been really hard.
-Buildling real-time apps is now easy (ie., with Angular, NativeScript, Firebase).
+Traditionally, building realtime apps has been really hard.
+Buildling realtime apps is now easy (ie., with Angular, NativeScript, Firebase).
 EmotiNg is both a web and native app.

 EmotiNg uses NativeScript.
 With native, the sky's the limit, allowing you to build cross-platform with ease.
-The magic in the background is observables with the Firebase plugin so that data is watched in real-time.
+The magic in the background is observables with the Firebase plugin so that data is watched in realtime.
 There are many community-sourced plugins that make the native experience smoother.

 Why web?
-We have the ability and technology to sync in real-time between a native app and a web app.
-AngularFire 2 from Firebase can be implemented in Angular and provides real-time binding.
+We have the ability and technology to sync in realtime between a native app and a web app.
+AngularFire 2 from Firebase can be implemented in Angular and provides realtime binding.
 Kendo UI was then used to implement chart visualizations.

 ---